Lulu04/OGLCScene/readme.md

 - Game Helper is a tool that include:
   - SPRITE BUILDER: to construct complex sprites, to design their collision bodies, and to define several postures to animate them.
 A sprite definition can be exported as a Pascal unit ready to include in your Lazarus project.
   - LEVEL EDITOR: to construct your game levels: import the textures, define the world size, put surfaces on screen easily with graphic interface, export the levels in a Pascal unit ready to include in your Lazarus project.
+  - FONT EDITOR: to define the fonts used by the game.
+  - UI PANEL EDITOR: to easily design your game panels with image, labels, buttons, check, listbox...

 ## Screenshot